OrbitMS/AuraPlay/README.md

-# Metrolist Desktop
+# AuraPlay Desktop

 The ad-free, high-fidelity YouTube Music experience, now on your desktop.

 Finally, bring the power of Metrolist to your workstation.
 Enjoy the seamless music experience you love on mobile, now native to Windows.

-Metrolist Desktop brings the popular open-source Android music client to your computer.
+AuraPlay Desktop brings the popular open-source Android music client to your computer.

 <img width="960" height="487" alt="image" src="https://github.com/user-attachments/assets/cd07e3b0-3f48-4c59-a430-740b69d2e2bd" />